-calcium/calmodulin-dependent (C-terminal) and calcium-independent components (39).
-The carboxyl-terminal calmodulin binding motif is missing from hP2X7 receptors, and facilitation is not dependent on calcium (Ref.
-20, this study was performed under calcium-free conditions).
-The return to the slow "naïve" hP2X7 receptor time course following a 10-min agonist-free period (this study) suggests that calcium-independent facilitation is readily reversible and results from a relatively short-lived conformational change.
+The slow rise time of hP2X7 receptor currents in the present study is similar to that reported previously in oocytes (30) and HEK293 cells (20).
+The facilitation at the rP2X7 receptor has been modelled based on changes in agonist binding (37,38), is not due to changes/increases in surface expression and has both calcium/calmodulin (20),dependent (Cterminal) and calcium independent components (39).
+The carboxyl terminal calmodulin binding motif is missing from hP2X7 receptors and facilitation is not dependent on calcium ((20) and this study is in calcium free conditions).
+The return to the slow "naïve" hP2X7 receptor time-course following a 10 minute agonist free period (this study) suggests that calcium independent facilitation is readily reversible and results from a relatively short lived conformational change.

-The P2X7-2N β chimera shows that variant residues in the juxta-TM1 amino terminus region play an important role in determining the time course/facilitation of P2X7 receptor currents.
-The facilitation of hP2X7 receptor currents requires repeated long applications of agonist to evoke reproducible responses, and this leads to blebbing of the cells and pore dilation that can limit the time period over which responses can be recorded.
-At the P2X7-2N β chimeric receptor, reproducible responses to ATP were recorded readily and, because of the fast time course, steady-state currents could be recorded to brief 5-s agonist applications.
-We have also shown that the P2X7-2N β chimera has the same sensitivity as the hP2X7 receptor to a range of P2X7 receptor-selective antagonists.3 The P2X7-2Nβ chimera, therefore, has the potential to be useful for drug screening because it overcomes potential issues associated with the need to give repeated long applications of agonist to deal with the facilitatory nature of hP2X7 receptor currents.
+The P2X7-2Nβ chimera shows that variant residues in the juxta-TM1 amino terminus region play an important role in determining the time-course/facilitation of P2X7 receptor currents.
+The facilitation of hP2X7 receptor currents requires repeated long applications of agonist to evoke reproducible responses and this leads to blebbing of the cells and pore dilation that can limit the time period over which responses can be recorded.
+At the P2X7-2Nβ chimeric receptor reproducible responses to ATP were readily recorded and due to the fast time course steady state currents could be recorded to brief 5 s agonist applications.
+We have also shown (unpublished observations) that the P2X7-2Nβ chimera has the same sensitivity as the hP2X7 receptor to a range of P2X7 receptor selective antagonists.
+The P2X7-2Nβ chimera therefore has the potential to be useful for drug screening as it overcomes potential issues associated with the need to give repeated long applications of agonist to deal with the facilitatory nature of hP2X7 receptor currents.